pantheon-systems/documentation/source/_docs/rsync-and-sftp.md

 [Connection information](/docs/sftp#sftp-connection-information) for SFTP is available in each site environment.
 From your Pantheon Dashboard, click **Connection Info** to see your credentials.

 Here's an example of using a command-line SFTP client to connect to a site environment's file directory.
-Substitute your target environment and [site UUID](/docs/sites#site-uuid) to connect; copy/pasting this example exactly will not work.
+Substitute your target environment and [site UUID](/docs/sites#site-uuid) to connect; copy/pasting this example exactly as is will not work.

     export ENV=dev
     # Usually dev, test, or live